w3f/Grants-Program/Grant Application - Reference blockchain system.md

 Supervisor: Dr.Shiping Chen, a senior principal research scientist in CSIRO Data61, Australia.
 He is also a conjoint professor with the University of New South Wales (UNSW) and an adjunct professor with University of Technology Sydney (UTS).
 He has been working on distributed systems for over 20 years with focus on performance and security.
 He has published 240+ research papers and technical reports in these areas.
 He is active in research communities through publishing papers, journal editorships and conference Chairs/PC members.
 He is participating in and contributing to IETF RFC on Blockchain Interoperability as one of key members in the working group.
 His current research interests include: distributed systems and blockchain.
 He is a Fellow of Institute of Engineering Technology (FIET) and a senior member of the IEEE (SMIEEE).

+Co-supervisor: Xiaotong Sun, PhD student at the Adam Smith Business School, University of Glasgow.
+Her research interests generally lie in the area of blockchain and crypto finance.
+She is particularly interested in Ethereum and Decentralized Finance (DeFi).
+Currently, she focuses on empirical evidence of centralization in blockchain.

 Other members will be confirmed after the application is approved.

 ### Contact